Last Updated on Samuel Franklinby

-For the specific details of the above the Diablo 2 wiki is invaluable for the underlying data for every item type and ilvl and is an invaluable referenced alongside this diablo 2 add sockets article.
+For the specific details of these maximums the Diablo 2 wiki has the data for every item type and ilvl and should be referenced alongside this diablo 2 add sockets guide.

 Diablo 2 Socket Quest – Larzuk Socket Guide

-The mechanic to add sockets in Diablo 2 that most players will be familiar with is Larzuk from Act V who provides this functionality to you as a quest reward.
+Larzuk from Act V offers a quest reward that will add sockets to your gear.
 This quest is the first of Act V requiring players to clear the Siege on Harrogath by killing Shenk the Overseer.

-With this Diablo 2 socket quest complete Larzuk will add sockets to an item you select, subject to some requirements (Larzuk socket guide below).
-This quest reward is available on Normal, Nightmare and Hell so a full playthrough with a single character will give players 3 socket opportunities (the mechanics are the same regardless of difficulty).
-Given it’s not too difficult to get to Act V in Normal some players will speedrun to this quest solely for the quest reward on a throwaway character or sell it to another player.
+With this Diablo 2 socket quest complete Larzuk will add sockets to an item you subject to some requirements outlined in Larzuk socket guide below.
+This quest reward is available on Normal, Nightmare and Hell so a full character playthrough will give players 3 socket opportunities with the mechanics the same regardless of difficulty.
+Sometimes players will speedrun this Act V quest solely for the reward on a throwaway character or sell it to another player.

-The key requirements for using this Larzuk add socket method are:
+The key requirements for using the Larzuk add socket method are: